It’s never been easier to have an eco-friendly period.

 But I know from personal experience that changing up your period routine can be scary.
 After years of using the same trusted brand of tampons and pads, it’s never easy introducing a new menstrual product into the mix.

 Fortunately thousands of people who have periods can’t be wrong.
 Now many of us are turning our backs on wasteful products that end up in landfill, opting instead for period pants that are comfortable, easy to use and one of the most eco-friendly options out there.

-I’ve always been nervous to try them out.
+As far as personal experiences go, I’ve always been nervous to try them out.
 Surely they’ll leak, I thought.
 The idea of having to deal with the embarrassment and destroyed clothing seemed too much of a risk, so I never bothered.